totalspectrum/tinyscript/README.md

     <printstmt> ::= "print" <printitem> [ "," <printitem>]+
     <printitem> ::= <string> | <expr>

-Expressions are built up from symbols, numbers (decimal or hex integeres), and operators.
+Expressions are built up from symbols, numbers (decimal or hex integers), and operators.
 The operators have precedence levels 1-4.
 Level 0 of expressions is the most basic, consisting of numbers or variables optionally preceded by a unary operator: